karimarttila/karimarttila.github.io/_posts/2019-03-11-comparing-simple-aws-and-azure-infrastructure-demos.md

 ### Introduction

 In my new unit I was asked to create some training material how to do infrastructure coding for both AWS and Azure.
 I considered a while what kind of infrastructure to use as an example and finally I decided that the infrastructure should be as simple as possible (not to intimidate new cloud learners) but comprising some basic elements that you can find in every infrastructure: a virtual network, a subnet, a firewall and some computing resource.
 So, I created two intro demonstrations, one for both AWS and Azure sides using this specification.
-The demonstrations can be found in Tieto / Public Cloud team’s [Github account](https://github.com/tieto-pc):
+The demonstrations can be found in Tieto / Public Cloud team's [Github account](https://github.com/tieto-pc):

 * AWS: <https://github.com/tieto-pc/aws-intro-demo>
 * Azure: <https://github.com/tieto-pc/azure-intro-demo>